-From a style perspective, walking shoes tend to be muted in color – often all black or all white – with less breathable uppers.
+From a style perspective, walking shoes tend to be muted in color – often shoes that are all black or all white – with less breathable uppers.
 Bright colors and vibrant patterns are often hard to find on walking shoes.

 Types of Running and Walking Shoes

 As people we are unique and different.
 And it’s not surprising that our feet are also different.
 Shoe manufacturers have adapted to this and designed different types of shoes for different types of feet.